-- Services which are Medically Necessary include only those which have been established as safe and effective and are furnished in accordance with generally accepted professional standards to treat an illness, injury, or medical condition, and which, as determined by Blue Shield, are: - a) consistent with Blue Shield medical policy; and, - b) consistent with the symptoms or diagnosis; and, - c) not furnished primarily for the convenience of the patient, the attending Physician or other provider; and, - d) furnished at the most appropriate level which can be provided safely and effectively to the patient.
+Services which are Medically Necessary include only those which have been established as safe and effective and are furnished in accordance with generally accepted professional standards to treat an illness, injury, or medical condition, and which, as determined by Blue Shield, are:

-- If there are two or more Medically Necessary services that may be provided for the illness, injury or medical condition, Blue Shield will provide benefits based on the most cost-effective service. - 3) Hospital inpatient services which are Medically Necessary include only those services which satisfy the above requirements, require the acute bed-patient (overnight) setting, and which could not have been provided in a Physician's office, the Outpatient department of a Hospital, or in another lesser facility without adversely affecting the patient's condition or the quality of medical care rendered. - 4) Inpatient services which are not Medically Necessary include hospitalization: - a) for diagnostic studies that could have been provided on an Outpatient basis; - b) for medical observation or evaluation; - c) for personal comfort; - d) in a pain management center to treat or cure chronic pain; or - e) for inpatient Rehabilitative Services that can be provided on an outpatient basis. - 5) Blue Shield reserves the right to review all services to determine whether they are Medically Necessary, and may use the services of Physician consultants, peer review committees of professional societies or Hospitals, and other consultants.
+- a) consistent with Blue Shield medical policy; and, - b) consistent with the symptoms or diagnosis; and, - c) not furnished primarily for the convenience of the patient, the attending Physician or other provider - d) furnished at the most appropriate level which can be provided safely and effectively to the patient; and, - e) not more costly than an alternative service or sequence of services at least as likely to produce equivalent therapeutic or diagnostic results as to the diagnosis or treatment of the Member's illness, injury, or disease. - 2) Hospital inpatient services which are Medically Necessary include only those services which satisfy the above requirements, require the acute bed-patient (overnight) setting, and which could not have been provided in a Physician's office, the Outpatient Department of a Hospital, or in another lesser facility without adversely affecting the patient's condition or the quality of medical care rendered. - 3) Inpatient services which are not Medically Necessary include hospitalization: - a) for diagnostic studies that could have been provided on an Outpatient basis; - b) for medical observation or evaluation; - c) for personal comfort; - d) in a pain management center to treat or cure chronic pain; or - e) for inpatient Rehabilitative Services that can be provided on an outpatient basis. - 4) Blue Shield reserves the right to review all services to determine whether they are Medically Necessary, and may use the services of Physician consultants, peer review committees of professional societies or Hospitals, and other consultants.